ymolists/website/src/routes/docs/getting-started.md

 # Getting Started

-Gitpod can provide fully initialized, perfectly set-up development environmments for any kind of software project.
+Gitpod can provide fully initialized, perfectly set-up developer environmments for any kind of software project.
 This page helps you understand how to provide such a configuration for _your project_.
 `youtube: w65POyu3ZUQ`

 ## Start your first workspace

-The best way to configure Gitpod is by using Gitpod - you could perform the following steps in your local environment as well, but we may as well experience ephemeral development environments right from the beginning.
+The best way to configure Gitpod is by using Gitpod - you could perform the following steps in your local environment as well, but we may as well experience ephemeral developer environments right from the beginning.

 1. In a browser, navigate to your project's GitHub, GitLab or Bitbucket page.
 1. In the browser's address bar, prefix the entire URL with `gitpod.io/#` and press Enter.